Microneedling – Micro Skin Repair

 As a well tolerated nonsurgical procedure, microneedling is performed in the office and requires topical anaesthesia only in the form of numbing cream.
 In some patients who undergo a more superficial treatment, no anaesthetic whatsoever may be necessary.
 The treatment is entirely customized for each patient depending on their skin quality and desired results.
 There is no heat generated so the recovery is very quick and involves a minimal amount of skin redness which resolves within hours.
 In certain cases, more intense treatment which produces more significant results may also be performed as an outpatient treatment.

 Most often patients will notice benefits in terms of smoother, tighter skin, less hyperpigmentation and fewer wrinkles after the first treatment.
 Additional sessions spaced a month apart will yield even greater benefits.
 Microneedling stimulates new collagen and elastin production, and this process continues over several weeks.
 Additional treatments spaced 4-6 weeks apart build on the new collagen that has already been stimulated, which creates even greater improvement in the appearance of the skin.
 Microneedling, as a non-invasive procedure, may be used as an alternative to surgery or may combined with plastic surgery procedures such as blepharoplasty, facelift and neck lift.

 Chemical peels remove damaged outer layers of skin on the face to smooth texture, reduce scarring, and remove blemishes to produce healthy, glowing skin.
 There are three types of chemical peels, ranging from mild to strong – alphahydroxy acids (AHAs), trichloroacetic acid (TCA) and phenol – and formula strengths are tailored to each patient.
-Peels can be combined with other procedures such as facelifts for a younger look.
-They may be covered by insurance if they are performed for medical rather than cosmetic reasons.
+Peels can be combined with other procedures such as facelifts for a younger look and total facial rejuvenation.

 Types of Chemical Peels